Unioninkatu 38 A (P.O. Box 59)

 The perspective of Norden in the world and the world in Norden necessitates that CENS enters into a dialogue with agencies and research partners outside the Nordic countries.
 Integrating an outside perspective have decisively helped CENS to become an important international arena, attracting young as well as experienced researchers to work at or together with CENS.

-hushållnings-sällskapet i europeisk, svensk och finsk kontext 1720-1840 the 13 December at 12 AM in the University Main Building (Aud XIV).
+hushållnings-sällskapet i europeisk, svensk och finsk kontext 1720-1840 the 13 December at 12 AM.
+The thesis can be found here.